pre63/envvar/CONTRIBUTING.md

     descriptive commit message.
 Commit messages should be line wrapped at 72 characters.

-2. Run `make test lint`, and address any errors.
+2. Run `make format lint test`, and address any errors.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review.